 Save egg shells after you use them, gently washing them out and letting them dry.
 Fill them with potting compost and direct sow vegetable seeds inside.
 Keep them moist and then plant them in the garden when your seedlings have a set of true leaves.
 The leaves you see in the photo above are just the cotyledons, or seed leaves.
 These will eventually drop as the seedling produces true leaves.
 I also think it’s best to crack the shells quit a bit when you plant them out.
 It helps the roots to expand.

 Word of advice: do not over water the egg shells since there’s no drainage.
 If you look at the bottom right egg shell you’ll see that there’s water on the surface.
 I had to try soaking that up with a paper towel as best as I could to stop the plants from drowning.
 Here’s more ideas for growing seedlings in recycled containers.

-June: Grow greens in an upcycled container
+June: Grow Greens in Containers

 Old buckets, wheelbarrows, plastic milk jugs, and wooden crates can all be used in your home container garden.
 I know that reducing the amount of plastic in our homes and gardens is on everyone’s mind at the moment.
 However, giving plastic a second life is better than throwing it away.
-Here on the Isle of Man we have a fantastic group of volunteers called the Beach Buddies who regularly clean up rubbish from the beaches.
+Here on the Isle of Man, we have a fantastic group of volunteers called the Beach Buddies who regularly clean up rubbish from the beaches.
 A common piece they find are plastic fish boxes and they’re brilliant for growing salad leaves in.